martinhoeller/blog/_posts/2020-05-25-test-supported-development.md

 - If the data is synced, actually log out the user.
 Otherwise first sync the data and then perform the logout.
 - Finally, return to the profile screen.

 What at first seems to be the simple task of logging out a user quickly becomes a complex piece of logic involving the UI and the backend.
-"Traditionally" one might be tempted to implement this in the profile view controller, which is exactly what causes **M**assive **V**iew **C**ontrollers which are impossible to test.
+"Traditionally" one might be tempted to implement this in the profile view controller.
+This is exactly what causes **M**assive **V**iew **C**ontrollers which are impossible to test.

 ## Logout Use Case Class

 Instead, I like to completely separate the business logic from any dependency on UI or other parts of the codebase.
-Usually I do this by implementing a use case class and thinking how the public interface for this use case should look like.
+Usually I do this by implementing a use case class and thinking about how the public interface for this use case should look like.
 A use case class does only one specific thing and has as few implicit dependencies as possible (ideally none).

 ### Public Interface
 I usually start by looking at the problem from a caller's point of view.
 How would I like to use this new API?
 We want to implement a use case that logs out the user.
 This will involve a backend request to delete the access token, so it is probably going to be asynchronous.
 So let's start with this: